Mugooli-Martin/Django-Job-Portal/README.md

 A simple web-based job portal built with Django.
 It allows employers to post job vacancies and job seekers to register, browse, and apply for jobs.
-The project is developed using Python and Django for the backend, with HTML and CSS for the frontend, and uses SQLite as the default database.